Berkshire Hathaway adds to American, Southwest Airlines bets

 Warren Buffett’s Berkshire Hathaway Inc on Monday said it added to its sizable investments in American Airlines Group Inc and Southwest Airlines Co, and shed its stake in Twenty-First Century Fox Inc.

-In a regulatory filing, Berkshire said that in the first quarter it boosted its stake in American by 8 per cent to 49.3 million shares worth $2.08-billion as of March 31, and in Southwest by 10 per cent to 47.7 million shares worth $2.57-billion.
+In a regulatory filing, Berkshire said that in the first quarter its American stake grew 8 per cent to 49.3 million shares worth $2.08-billion, while its Southwest stake grew 10 per cent to 47.7 million shares worth $2.57-billion.

-It also shed 8 per cent of its holdings in Delta Air Lines Inc, ending the quarter with 55 million shares worth $2.53-billion.
+Berkshire also shed 8 per cent of its holdings in Delta Air Lines Inc, ending March with 55 million shares worth $2.53-billion.

-Berkshire became one of the largest investors in American, Delta, Southwest and United Continental Holdings Inc last year, after Buffett concluded that the industry had become more efficient, with fewer unsold seats and an ability to charge for checked bags and other amenities that were once free.
+Buffett became one of the largest investors in American, Delta, Southwest and United Continental Holdings Inc last year, reversing his disdain for an industry he once called a “death trap” for investors.

+He told shareholders at Berkshire’s annual meeting on May 6 that airlines’ business model had improved, with fewer unsold seats and an ability to charge for checked bags, seat choices and other amenities that were once free.

-The sale of the Fox stake, which totaled $251-million at year end, was completed long after the parent of Fox News became embroiled in a sexual misconduct scandal, but before its top-rated host Bill O’Reilly left the network.
+Berkshire’s sale of its $251-million Fox stake came several months after the parent of Fox News became embroiled in a sexual harassment scandal, but before news surfaced that the network and top-rated host Bill O’Reilly paid about $13-million to settle harassment claims by five women.

 - Berkshire Hathaway Inc$245,800.00+580.00(+0.24%)